Youth Development Software FAQ

 SETS also contains a Staff Assessment Scale for tracking and assessment of teachers and staff.

 SETS utilizes anchor points to ensure consistent scoring of students' progress.
 (We can show you this in a tour).

 Goal setting is one of the measurements used in the student evaluation process.
 Teachers / mentors set one skill and one personal goal for each student for each assessment period (the assessment period is determined by the program director).

 Goals are designed to be achievable by the next observation, thus improving short-term success levels that motivates the student toward self sufficiency in successful learning.
 Achievement levels of the goals of the preceding period are also scored.

 On-screen guidelines facilitate the setting of clear, attainable goals and for scoring the goals’ attainment.
 All of this information – qualitative and quantitative – is automatically included when evaluation reports are compiled.
 Funders love this combination of quantitative and qualitative information.

 SETS as a Teaching Tool

-The evaluation and assessment scales focus teachers and staff on the Fundamentals of Empowerment™, core learning points and abilities that are prerequisites to any real learning or personal empowerment for all students and essential for those who are challenged.
+The evaluation and assessment scales focus teachers and staff on the Principles of Empowerment™, core learning skills and abilities that are prerequisites to any real learning or personal empowerment for all students and essential for those who are challenged.

 When teachers, mentors or staff are working with students it's as if they have a guide offering various perspectives or points of focus to develop strategies and approaches for their students.
 By providing these perspectives, SETS becomes an ongoing staff development tool as opposed to short-lived, more superficial techniques.